 Let’s take a look at what Belarus has brought to the Eurovision Song Contest since 2004.

-At the ESC Belarus qualified from the first semi-final and in the Grand Final Belarus finished in 16th place scoring 48 points.
+At the ESC the song qualified from the second semi-final to compete in the final.
+Belarus placed 16th in the final, scoring 43 points.